 With a view to offer a helpful guide to amateur designers, here are 3 effective design principles of a good website design.

-1. Order of precedence or guidance roadmap for end users – Good web design refers to proper arrangement of information flow maintained in a website.
+Good web design refers to proper arrangement of information flow maintained in a website.
 Logo is perhaps the first thing in this context that attracts a viewer’s attention and is therefore placed at the top left side.
 However, there are many other significant tools such as positioning, coloring, contrasting, sizing and placing of design elements that play a vital role in website development.
 By simply focusing on these vital aspects, you can offer a perfect navigation roadmap to your users without letting them distract or divert their focus from the main subject matter.

 There are mainly three aspects of spacing that every web designer must consider.

 - First is the line spacing that directly effects the readability of a website.
 Technically called leading, this can easily be adjusted with the help of a line-height selector found in Cascading Style Sheets (CSS).

 - Next comes the padding that defines the spacing between the text and other elements.
 The rules of padding stipulate that there should always be some space between images, text, borders or tables.

 - Last but certainly not the least is the white spacing, also called negative spacing.
 White spaces are used to deliver a balancing and contrasting look to a website.
 More white spaces tend to make elements appear elegant.
 Quite naturally, most architectural companies use a lot of negative space on their website.
 However, as a designer you need to be very careful when selecting spaces.
 In addition, it makes sense to ensure that negative spaces go well with other design elements.

 Read More Similar Post: 4 E-commerce Website Design Trends To Rule In 2015